E-girls: 2018: E.G. 11

 On 31 January, the group released their 21st single "Aishiteru to Itte Yokatta".
 Shortly after, they released their 22nd single "Pain, pain" on 28 February.

 On 23 May 2018, E-girls released their fifth studio album, E.G.11, their first album as an 11-member group.
 Additionally, they embarked on their fourth national tour E-girls LIVE TOUR 2018 ~E.G. 11~, that went from 2 June to 5 August.
 It was the first tour since the group's reformulation.

 On 8 August, they released their 5th digital single "My Way", accompanied by a music video for the title song and another music video for the b-side track "Let's Feel High".
 Both songs feature Mighty Crown and PKCZ®.

+The Japanese version of Tomb Raider contains a theme song by the band titled "Dynamite Girl".

 On 3 October, E-girls were invited to perform at the Asia Song Festival 2018 in South Korea.
 On the same day, they released their 6th digital single "Perfect World".
 The song was used as theme song for the movie Perfect World Kimi to Iru Kiseki, starring Sandaime J Soul Brothers/EXILE member Takanori Iwata.

 On 6 October, the Internet program Zenryoku Bukatsu!
 E-kou (全力部活！E高; All-Out Club Activity!
 E-high) started airing on AbemaTV.
 This has been the first regular show focused on E-girls since 2016 and each episode includes new challenges for the group to master.

 On 19 December, the group released their 7th digital single "EG-ENERGY".
 The song was used to promote LDH martial arts' ENERGY PROJECT, alongside Generations from Exile Tribe.